About a month ago I said 'yes' to a terrifying opportunity.

 You might doubt that you have enough money or time to make different choices...

-You might be making all the excuses in the world so you don't have to make changes to your child's diet or lifestyle, but let me give you some advice about growing into your role of CEO...
+You might make all the excuses in the world so you don't have to make changes to your child's diet or lifestyle, but let me offer some advice about growing into your role of CEO...

 Becoming CEO requires that you commit to the cause, even if you don't completely understand all the moving parts of it yet,